Corporation Tax self assessment: group payment arrangements: copy of the guidance notes

 The group payment team

-There are two group payment teams, based at the Accounts Office in Shipley and Cumbernauld.
-Send the completed arrangement document to the Accounts Office to which the nominated company makes its tax payments.
-If you do not know this reference, or the nominated company has not previously made payments, contact the Inspector who deals with the group.
-Details of how to contact the group payment team are given at the end of this section.
+The group payment team is based at the Accounts Office Cumbernauld.
+Send the completed arrangement document to the Corporate Treasury address below.
 The group payment team will get in touch with you to confirm whether the group will be brought into the group payment arrangement scheme.

 They will deal with all matters relating to the administration of the group payment arrangement, including repayments, apportionment, and changes to the membership of the group payment arrangement.